joggie/job-interview-task-gitops/STORY.md

 - Run the code in a pipeline.
 If we have some changes I would like to run it for the related environment.
 Something like PR based approach with approval would be a nice thing.
 - Creating the loadbalancer by using kubernetes service type `LoadBalancer` seems not to be the ideal solution for us.
 Or there is a way to preserve the IP if we recreate it.
 - Reduce time of adjusting terraform code.
 Some plugin or whatever for autoformat like in PHPStorm would be nice.
 Need to investigate.
-- I <u>limited the DB connection to my IP and the nodepool VM</u>.
-Will need to think how we proceed here in the future.
 - As we will get more and more apps up and runnig, we need to think about the deployment structure.
 Maybe something like [app of apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern). <u>Maybe there is something better</u>.
 - Our domain is currently managed by these devops guys.
 But I need to include it into terraform so I can set the IP record.
 Need to discuss this with them.
 - Enable SSL on ingress with valid certificate.
 We can go with [let's encrypt](https://letsencrypt.org/de/) here.